enajork/devex/README.md

 `curl -sL https://raw.githubusercontent.com/enajork/install_dotfiles/main/run.sh | bash`

-Alternatively, you can follow the rest of this document.
+Running the previous command concludes the setup as described on this page.
+Feel free to keep reading or to close the document.

 - Once installation is complete, you may reboot.
 Alternatively, `archinstall` allows for post-installation steps to be completed in chroot as a final stage.
 - To get SSH working, run `sudo pacman -S openssh`, `sudo systemctl enable sshd` and `sudo systemctl start sshd`.
 - Next, it is time to install Git.
 Run `sudo pacman -S --needed git base-devel`.